Terms of Service

 3.1 What Korvos Does

-Korvos acts on your agency's behalf under the standing delegation you grant at onboarding.
-Korvos holds the nine decisions Australian law requires a natural person to make to your attention as they arise.
-Everything else runs autonomously with a verified audit trail.
+Korvos surfaces only the nine decisions Australian law requires a real person to make (see Section 4.3).
+Everything else runs autonomously with a complete, hash-chained audit trail.

 3.2 What Korvos Does Not Do